-Oral health is essential to overall health and general well-being and should be maintained during pregnancy.
 The patient and healthcare professionals should have a unified goal of optimal oral health during the patient's pregnancy and beyond.
 Unique aspects of the patient's medical history and pregnancy must be considered before any dental treatment is begun.
 Consultation with the patient's obstetrician should be sought if there is any concern regarding maternal/fetal health, the dental treatment or lack thereof, or the use of any medication.
 Patient tolerance for dental treatment during pregnancy can vary considerably among pregnant patients, and clinicians should proceed in a manner and pace with which the patient feels comfortable.
 Medication selection should be appropriate for the patient's medical history and reflect the FDA guidelines for maternal and fetal safety.
 Patient education regarding appropriate oral hygiene at home should be a component of all dental recall visits.
 On a larger and more encompassing scale, information about dental treatment during pregnancy should be disbursed among patients and medical and dental professionals.
-Many women are convinced that all dental treatment is unsafe during pregnancy and should be assured that this is not true.
+Many patients are convinced that all dental treatment is unsafe during pregnancy and should be assured that this is not true.
 Dentists and healthcare providers should maintain a dialogue regarding the benefits of dental treatment during pregnancy and the safe boundaries under which treatment will be rendered so the benefits of optimal oral health can be experienced by the mother and the fetus.